-Spontaneously, the plant likes well exposed land, rather light, but rich in nutrients.
+Spontaneously, the plant likes well exposed, rather light soils, but rich in nutritive substances.

 In culture, however, the plant adapts to many soil types, even relatively clay.
 Regarding the climate, the region of Antananarivo proved ideal for growing.
 In fact, in this region, the limiting factor is constituted by the photoperiod, lengths of day twelve hours tends to induce flowering.

 No pest or important pathogen has so far been observed on this crop.